eric-crowell/react-native-redux-e2e/README.md

 ### Jest Test Runner

-The end-to-end tool Detox supplies scripts that run with `jest`.
-Might be possible with `vitest` with more experimentation and custom configurations/scripts.
+The tests run with `jest` since Detox supplies _setup_ and _takedown_ scripts compatible with that tool.
+It might be possible to run with `vitest` with more experimentation and custom configurations/scripts.

 ### ADB Process Errors

-In the workflow, there'll be a repeating output of...
+In the GitHub Action workflow, there'll be a repeating output of...

 ```sh
 /Users/runner/Library/Android/sdk/platform-tools/adb shell getprop sys.boot_completed